dshetty100/Kick-starter-Analysis/README.md

 The campaign for the play category shows 73 - 76% success rate for the goal amount less than $5000.
 It also shows a success rate of 67% for fundings between $35000 - $45000.
 The succes rate drops significantly for goal amount above $45000 (less than 13%).

 ### Challenges and Difficulties Encountered
+The challenges that I encountered was converting the deadline and the launch date to a human-readable format.
+This was overcome by searching for the "convert Timestamp To Date" on google and going to the site https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html

 ## Results